Representability of cohomology of finite flat abelian group schemes: Generic representability results for flat cohomology

 is homotopy cartesian.
-Taking the homotopy limit over \'etale hypercovers of $A$ and $D_\bullet ^\ani $ and applying \cite[5.2.9]{CS} we obtain that for a smooth $\mls G$ the diagram \eqref{E:8.4.1} for $\mls G$ is a homotopy pushout diagram.
-The case of a finite flat group scheme then follows from this using the B\'egueri resolution \cite[2.2.1]{Begueri}. \end{proof}
+Taking the homotopy limit over \'etale hypercovers of $A$ and $D_\bullet ^\ani $ and applying \cite[5.2.9]{CS} we obtain that for a smooth $\bG$ the diagram \eqref{E:8.4.1} is a homotopy pushout diagram.
+The case of a finite locally free group scheme then follows from this using the B\'egueri resolution. \end{proof}